PCSX2/pcsx2-net-www/README.md

 npm install --global yarn
 ```

-Navigate to your local git repository for the site and use the below to start the server.

 To start the server you will need to be in your Github repository that contains the `package.json`.
+Use this command to start the server:

 ```bash
 yarn start # alternatively, you can use `npm run start`